Architecture Overview

 They can have extra installed packages installed in their Python environment.
 This is useful for example to install custom operators or sensors or extend Airflow functionality with custom plugins.

-While Airflow can be run in a single machine and with simple installation where only scheduler and webserver are deployed, Airflow is designed to be scalable and secure, and is able to run in a distributed environment - where various components can run on different machines, with different security perimeters and can be scaled by running multiple instances of the components above.
+While Airflow can be run in a single machine and with simple installation where only scheduler, Dag processor and API server are deployed, Airflow is designed to be scalable and secure, and is able to run in a distributed environment - where various components can run on different machines, with different security perimeters and can be scaled by running multiple instances of the components above.

 The separation of components also allow for increased security, by isolating the components from each other and by allowing to perform different tasks.
-For example separating dag processor from scheduler allows to make sure that the scheduler does not have access to the DAG files and cannot execute code provided by DAG author.
+For example separating Dag processor from scheduler makes sure that the scheduler does not have access to the Dag bundles and cannot execute code provided by Dag author.

 Also while single person can run and manage Airflow installation, Airflow Deployment in more complex setup can involve various roles of users that can interact with different parts of the system, which is an important aspect of secure Airflow deployment.
 The roles are described in detail in the Airflow Security Model and generally speaking include: